PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 The exception to the rule is when showing code that has already been shown, but that has only changed slightly.

-## DETAIL_GUIDELINE_011
+## DETAIL_GUIDELINE_012
 **USE ENGLISH AS THE STANDARD**

 When translating a course, use the english version as the standard for trnaslation.
 This is for a reason.
 English is taught in many schools.
 If your making a course in another language make sure to translate it into english.
 That way other trnaslations can be based on the english version.

-## DETAIL_GUIDELINE_012
+## DETAIL_GUIDELINE_013
 **USE PICTURES AND DIAGRAMS**

-A good diagram or picture can save you 2 pages worth of explaining.
+A good diagram or picture can save you 2 pages worth of explaining!
 This is better for you and the student.
 And it improves the reading time for the student.

 Also simple diagrams are easy to understand (when explained), and are in most cases much easier to understand than purely written explanations.

+See also:
+- guideline 019

-## DETAIL_GUIDELINE_013
+## DETAIL_GUIDELINE_014
 **DON'T NAME IT TILL YOU'VE EXPLAINED IT**

 When you say something like "The magnitude of a vector is the length of the distance it covers relative to its coordinate space."
 Maybe you can see the problem.
 In describing the magnitude of a vector, for those who already know what the magnitude of a vector is, the explanation will make sense.
 But for a complete beginner you've essentially wasted your time.